Climate Futures II | Design Politics, Design Natures, Aesthetics and the Green New Deal

 • Liliane Wong (Interior Architecture, RISD) “Projecting Change: Extended Realities & Sea Level Rise”

-Discussants: Amy Kulper (Architecture, RISD) and Johanna Barthmaier-Payne (Landscape Architecture, RISD)
+Discussants: Amy Kulper (Head of Architecture, RISD) and Johanna Barthmaier-Payne (Head of Landscape Architecture, RISD)

 Sponsored by the Division of Liberal Arts